Ahmet Düverioğlu

-Ahmet Düverioğlu (born 4 March 1993), known as Ahmad Hekmat Al-Dwairi in Jordan, is a Turkish-Jordanian international professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
+Ahmet Düverioğlu (born 4 March 1993), known as Ahmad Hekmat Al-Dwairi in Jordan, is a Turkish-Jordanian international professional basketball player who last played for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
 He uses his Turkish passport in the EuroLeague competition.
 Standing at a height of 2.13 m, he plays at the center position.

 Professional career

 Early years

 Düverioğlu began playing professional basketball for Zain in the Jordanian Premier Basketball League in 2009.
 In 2010, he moved to the Jordanian club Al Riyadi.
 Then he transferred to A.S.U., where he won two Jordanian league titles.
 After two years with A.S.U., in 2014, he moved to Serbia, and signed with Mega Vizura.

 Anadolu Efes

 After terminating his contract with Mega Vizura, where he did not play any game, Düverioğlu moved to Turkey (where he was born, and already had citizenship), and signed with Pertevniyal of the Turkish 2nd Division, which was a satellite club of Anadolu Efes.
 After the 2013–14 season ended, he moved to Anadolu Efes, where he won the 2015 Turkish Presidential Cup.
 He played in the EuroLeague with the same team in the 2015-16 season.
 His best performance with Anadolu Efes was against Laboral Kutxa, in game where he had 8 points, 3 rebounds, and 1 block, in 9 mins 40 seconds of playing time.